Baby focused instead of Parent focused

 Let’s put an end to mother’s struggling alone once and for all!

 Contact a postpartum doula today to set up your postpartum care plan.
 It is hands down the most important thing you can do for yourself (or as a gift to a friend or family member) in the postpartum period.
 If planned far enough in advance, families of varying budgets can easily afford this valuable service.
-You deserve to be treated like Royalty after giving birth.
+You deserve to be treated like Cinderella after giving birth.

 You deserve it – your family deserves it – your newborn child deserves it.